 Anchor-1: Wait, wait ...don't step over the clock!
 Come with me to the theatre of life.
 Now kids of grade 2 to 6 will take us to olden days.
-Yes, behold - we now present a drama on Pied Piper of of Hamelin, Germany.
+Yes, behold - we now present a drama on Pied Piper of Hamelin.
+It is a legend about many children who were taken away by a pied piper from the town of Hamelin, Germany.
 It is a high-level costume drama.